OsmanMalik/TD-ALS-ES/README.md

 The functions `cp_als_es.m` and `tr_als_es.m` are implementations of the proposed methods for CP and tensor ring decomposition, respectively.
 The recursive sketching and sampling procedures are implemented in `recursive_sketch_CP.m` and `draw_samples_CP.m` for the CP decomposition, and in `recursive_sketch_TR.m` and `draw_samples_TR.m` for the tensor ring decomposition.

-The experiments that appear in our paper were conducted using the following scripts:
+The experiments that appear in the paper were conducted using the following scripts:
 - `experiment_1.m` and `experiment_2.m`:
 Were used to generate the results in Sections 5.1 (Tables 3 and 4) and Section D.3 (Tables 6 and 7) for the CP and tensor ring decompositions, respectively.
 Portions of these scripts were also used to create the plots in Section D.3 (Figures 2-5).